University of Warwick Students' Union: Union companies

 In the style of the University of Warwick itself, the Union has an entrepreneurial strategy.
 Unlike many other British universities, which have privatised halls of accommodation and catering facilities, Warwick provides all of these in-house through its many subsidiaries.
-With Warwick SU, the entrepreneurial strategy is manifest through Membership Solutions Limited, an IT company that currently provides website and other solutions for membership organisations across the UK.
+With Warwick SU, its entrepreneurial strategy occurs through Membership Solutions Limited, an IT company which currently provides website services and other solutions for membership organisations (such as other UK university student unions) across the UK.